Juadebfm/Vanilla-JS-Projects/README.md

 > For first time contributers

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.
+The ideation for this project comes from a awesome mentor [Twitter](http://www.twitter.com/codrops), [Facebook](http://www.facebook.com/codrops), [GitHub](https://github.com/codrops) and his resource [Codrops](http://www.codrops.com) filled with awesome resources i suggest you checkout.

 > For more confortable developers